riscv-steel/riscv-steel/docs/source/index.md

 - [Hello World Example](examples/helloworld.md)
 - FreeRTOS Example

-See the [User Guide](userguide.md) to learn how to create new applications.
+See the [User Guide](userguide.md) to learn how to create your own applications.

 </br>
 </br>